Includes ©STRATACCOUNT software for managing the Operating and Contingency Reserve Funds and for Generating Financial Reports.

 However, bookkeeping and the preparation of financial statements for stratas does not need to be complicated.
 Most strata corporations are simple, non-profit organizations.
 Unless there are commercial factors which affect the strata’s income and expenditures, councils don’t have to worry about the “accruals” that are necessary to allocate profits to different time periods, or “double-entry accounting”, or complicated balance sheets.
 All that is usually needed is an accurate and complete record of revenues received, and payments made, each month.

 This important addition to the VISOA library demystifies many of these issues and provides a comprehensive guide including extensive information on where to find answers to common questions and on other useful reference material.

-It also includes a CD of ©STRATACCOUNT, a simple Excel accounting package developed by the author to help strata Treasurers maintain the strata’s books and to prepare financial statements which conform to SPA requirements.
+It also includes ©STRATACCOUNT, a simple Excel accounting package developed by the author to help strata Treasurers maintain the strata’s books and to prepare financial statements which conform to SPA requirements.
 Although it presupposes some degree of computer skill, it does not require accounting expertise or prior familiarity with Microsoft Excel.